- Contact Us

 ha7lh skwáyel, ta néwyap

-hello, سلام, hallo, ᑕᓂᓯ.
+hello, bonjour, سلام, hallo, ᑕᓂᓯ.
 My name is Rachel Fouladi.
-I am of multicultural/ multilingual background and have lived and worked in varied places/ communities.
 As a faculty member teaching and working at SFU whose campuses are on ancestral, traditional and unceded lands, I respectfully acknowledge that I do so as an uninvited guest in these territories.
 I hope that through personal and collective action, particularly in the context of what we do in the SFU Psychology Department, we can move the dial on Reconciliation.
 I am grateful, privileged and honoured to be a member of the SFU Psychology Department Indigenous Reconciliation Committee (IRC) and to try to be part of facilitating meaningful changes and opportunities for students, faculty and staff as part of (Re)concili-aCtion.

-The SFU Department of Psychology's tribute to Dr. Jodi Viljoen can be found at:
+The SFU Department of Psychology's tribute to Dr. Jodi Viljoen can be found here.

 Dr. Jodi Viljoen's was instrumental in the formation of the Indigenous Reconciliation Committee in 2018 and its ongoing operations through Spring 2022, when she passed away.
 Thoughtful and caring, Jodi was extremely concerned with enacting work towards reconcilation.
 She was instrumental in many aspects of the work of the IRC, with particular interests in access to cultural safety training for graduate students, staff and faculty in the Department of Psychology.
 Humble, she acknowledged and characterized herself as a learner.
 Gentle thoughtfulness, caring, consideration, and kindesss infused her interactions and work.
 Serving on the IRC and the work of the IRC were extremely important to her.
 Earlier in 2022, the IRC website was updated to include personal introductions and statements so people could know us better.
 If you have not done so previously, you are invited to read Jodi's self-introduction words and reflections on the importance of the IRC to her.